linea-it/pz-compute/doc/notebooks/DP02_QA_notebook_input.md

-Instructions to create the virtual environment in LIneA's JupyterLab to run the DP02_QA_notebook_input notebook.
+**Instructions to create the virtual environment in LIneA's JupyterLab to run the DP02_QA_notebook_input notebook** Last updated: September 4, 2024

 1. In LIneA's JupyterLab environment, clean your conda and pip:
 ```bash